rumpkernel/buildrump.sh/README.md

   buildrump.sh.
 However, if you run into problems that will affect buildrump.sh after the checkout date is bumped, report the problems using your discretion.

+- You can override the compiler optimization flags by setting `BUILDRUMP_DBG` in the env before running the script.
+For example, `BUILDRUMP_DBG=-Os ./buildrump.sh` will build with `-Os` instead of the default `-O2 -g`.